 Street Food in Dubai: What to Eat & Where to Find It

-When it comes to food, Dubai is perhaps best known for its lavish hotel buffets and Michelin-star restaurants, but where the city’s culinary scene really shines is on its streets.
+When it comes to food, Dubai is perhaps best known for its lavish hotel buffets, boozy brunches, and Michelin-star restaurants, but where the city’s culinary scene really shines is on its streets and humble restaurants.
 Wander around the more “gritty” areas of Dubai – like Deira, Karama, or Satwa – and not only will you find some of the best street food in Dubai but some of the very best food in the whole city!

 If you’re on the prowl for some seriously good Dubai street food, here are a few of the many must-try dishes!
 For the best street food in Dubai, check out Meena Bazaar in Bur Dubai, Muraqqabat Street in Deira, Karama, and 2nd December Street in Satwa.